Skip to Content Top

-Pearland Child Support Attorney
+Pearland Child Support Attorneys

 Whether you are in the process of filing for divorce, or working to modify existing support arrangements, child support can be an incredibly contentious issue in any family law case.
 In Texas, the law imposes a duty on any parent to financially support their children, even if they do not have physical possession of them.
 Child support is intended to help the other parent with the expenses in raising a child.
 The duty of support is one owed to the child – not the other party – meaning that even if that child is raised by a non-parent, i.e. a grandparent, a biological parent may still be ordered to pay child support.